armaanre/property-manager/README.md

 For simplicity all data is randomly generated using the faker library.
 I also assumed the tenant will always receive an email response per email they send as well.
 If a tenant explicitly states that they do not want a response, the service does not currently take that into account.

+I have assumed that the length of a given email sent by a tenant is relatively short, such that the token consumption per call is minimal.
+I decided to use gpt-4o-mini for this use case as it gives a good balance between cost and performance.

 Another assumption made is that a we do not handle multiple emails in a given email chain.
 While the LLM can respond to replies on existing email conversations, there is no email chain detection so for each response the LLM sends it creates a seperate ticket.

 ## Limitations and possible improvements